camunda/camunda-bpm-examples/README.md

 Quickstarts
 ===========

-camunda BPM quickstarts is a collection of small, focused usage examples of camunda BPM intended to get you started quickly.
+camunda BPM quickstarts is a collection of small, focused usage examples for [camunda BPM platform](https://github.com/camunda/camunda-bpm-platform), intended to get you started quickly.

 If you need larger examples, check out the [camunda BPM examples collection](https://github.com/camunda/camunda-bpm-examples).